Houlton, Maine: History

 The area was occupied for thousands of years by varying cultures of indigenous peoples.
-In historic times, these were the Algonquian-speaking Maliseet people.
+In historic times, these were the Algonquian-speaking Wolastoqiyik.
 When Maine was part of Massachusetts, parcels of land were dealt out to schools and colleges.
 The area that was to become Houlton was deeded to the Academy of New Salem, Massachusetts.
-Thirteen men from New Salem bought the land from the Academy though only three settled there.
+Thirteen men from New Salem bought the land from the academy, though only three settled there.

 Decades after the American Revolutionary War, Anglo-American pioneers Aaron Putnam and Joseph Houlton started a village.
 They named it for Houlton, who had moved to Maine in 1807 from the more populated part of Massachusetts.
 Maine separated from Massachusetts in 1820 and became an independent state.

 In 1828 the United States government established Hancock Barracks, a military post, in the area.
-Houlton officially incorporated as a town in 1831.
+Houlton was officially incorporated as a town in 1831.
 When the Aroostook War flared in 1839 over the border with Canada, three companies of the 1st Artillery Regiment manned Hancock Barracks under Major R. M. Kirby.
 Major Kirby helped to restrain the twelve companies of militia that Maine sent there from starting a shooting war.
 The Webster-Ashburton Treaty settled the boundary dispute in 1842, and the Army abandoned Hancock Barracks in 1847.

-The U.S. Army installed its first transatlantic Radio Intelligence Station 1.5 miles east of the town center of Houlton, Maine, during World War I. The Houlton Radio Intelligence Station intercepted German diplomatic communications, primarily from its Nauen Transmitter Station.
+The U.S. Army installed its first transatlantic radio intelligence station 1.5 miles east of the town center of Houlton, Maine, during World War I. The Houlton Radio Intelligence Station intercepted German diplomatic communications, primarily from its Nauen Transmitter Station.
 MI-8 created the Radio Intelligence Service, using selected Signal Corps personnel for the sole purpose of supporting strategic intelligence through radio intercepts during World War I. The United States intelligence services built Houlton as the first unit of its type, and its success helped to lay the foundation for many more United States long-range radio-intercept stations.

 On January 7, 1927, AT&T initiated the first transatlantic commercial telephone service, linking New York and London.
 The AT&T Transoceanic Receiver Station was located at the end of Hand Lane, 46.1270°N 67.8841°W, two miles west of the town center.
-The massive receiving Beverage antenna, over three miles long and two miles wide, straddled what is now Interstate 95 in Maine four miles west of the center of Houlton.
+The massive receiving beverage antenna, over three miles long and two miles wide, straddled what is now Interstate 95 in Maine four miles west of the center of Houlton.
 The receiver station worked with the large long-wave transmitting facility of AT&T located at RCA in Rocky Point, New York.
 The receiver station received the longwave telephone signal from the British General Post Office Rugby transmitting station near Rugby, England.
 The Rugby Radio Station ceased operations in 2007.
-On its site is a new large scale housing development, which has also been named Houlton, in honour of the historic links with its American namesake.
+On its site is a new large-scale housing development, which has also been named Houlton, in honour of the historic links with its American namesake.